Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction

-In clinical settings, models must maintain performance across varying contrast types that may originate from a distribution different from the one used in training.
+In clinical settings, models must maintain performance across varying contrast types or modalities that may originate from a distribution different from the one used in training.
 Additionally, models must demonstrate robustness to different acceleration factors (undersampling rates) during reconstruction.
 We evaluate PaDIS-MRI in both scenarios.

 First, we examine cross-contrast generalization by evaluating models trained exclusively on T2-weighted images when reconstructing T1 and FLAIR images at acceleration factor $R=7$, for training set sizes $S \in \{ 100, 500\}$.
 Table~\ref{tab:cross_contrast_stacked} reveals a significant performance gap, with PaDIS-MRI outperforming both baselines in terms of reconstruction fidelity metrics.
-Moreover, PaDIS-MRI exhibits a smaller gap in performance between this out-of-distribution experiment and its in-distribution performance (Table~\ref{tab:combined_results} in Appendix \ref{appendix:psnr_ds}) relative to FastMRI-EDM, which requires a closer alignment between its training and evaluation distributions.
-This cross-contrast experiment suggests that PaDIS-MRI's patch-based approach better captures generalizable anatomical features compared to the whole-image model of FastMRI-EDM, and mirrors similar findings by \citet{hu2024patchbaseddiffusionmodelsbeat} in CT reconstruction.
+PaDIS-MRI also shows similar advantages when these brain-trained models are tested on FS knee MRI, with PaDIS-MRI maintaining strong advantages across all metrics.
+Notably, PaDIS-MRI exhibits a smaller performance drop between these out-of-distribution experiments and its in-distribution performance (Table~\ref{tab:combined_results} in Appendix \ref{appendix:psnr_ds}) compared to FastMRI-EDM, which appears to require closer alignment between training and evaluation distributions.
+These cross-domain experiments suggests that PaDIS-MRI's patch-based approach better captures generalizable anatomical features compared to the whole-image model of FastMRI-EDM, and mirrors similar findings by \citet{hu2024patchbaseddiffusionmodelsbeat} in CT reconstruction.